sidathasiri/personal-page/sidathasiri/content/post/Secure-Cloud-Deployments-to-AWS-with-GitHub-Actions-using-OpenID-Connect.md

 Now whenever the workflow is triggered, configure-aws-credentials action will send the generated OIDC token to AWS to get the short-lived access token that grants the permission included in the requested IAM role.

-## Benefits of using OpenID Connect
+## Advantages of Using OpenID Connect

 1. No need to create AWS users and expose their AWS security credentials
 2. No need to manually rotate credentials to enhance security